Hive on heating: smart thermostats and boilers

 With a smart thermostat you can quickly adjust the schedule using your smartphone.

 And there are heaps more benefits too.
-Some, like our Hive thermostat, come with a geo-location feature that will send you an alert if you go out leaving the heating on.
+Some, like our Hive Thermostats, come with a geo-location feature that will send you an alert if you go out leaving the heating on.
 And another one when you’re on the way home again.
 So you can always come home to a warm house, without ever heating an empty one.

 Lots of smart thermostats also come with a weather-response function.
 They’ll monitor the weather and automatically adjust the boiler thermostat temperature.
 So if there’s a sudden cold spell outside, it will notch the temperature up inside, without you needing to do a thing.

 Useful features like this are a great way to make everyday life a little easier.
-Find out more about our award-winning smart thermostat, Hive Active Heating, on our main website.